Jennie Stuart Health Visitation Guidelines

 Visitor Guidelines include:

-Emergency Department: One (1) healthy support person will be allowed to accompany the patient.
-The one (1) support person must remain the same throughout the duration of the patient’s Emergency Department visit, and must remain in the patient room at all times.
+Emergency Department: One (1) visitor will be allowed to accompany the patient.
+The one (1) visitor must remain the same throughout the duration of the patient's Emergency Department visit, and must remain in the patient room at all times.

 Maternity and NICU: Visitation is limited to one birthing partner that should remain the same throughout the duration of the mother’s stay.
+Post-Partum may have 1 additional visitor daily in addition to the support partner.
 NICU is limited to the parents of the baby only.

 Outpatient Infusions/Outpatient Laboratory and Radiology Procedures: No visitors will be allowed unless the patient is disabled or otherwise not able to attend their appointment without their support person.

-Surgery patients: No visitors will be allowed.
-Once the patient’s surgical procedure is complete, the patient’s support person will be notified of next steps and visiting opportunities.
+Surgery patients: One (1) visitor will be allowed to accompany the patient and asked to wait in the surgical waiting room until the procedure is completed.
+Once the patient's surgical procedure is complete, the patient's visitor will be notified of next steps and visiting opportunities.

 COVID-19 patients and those patients being screened for COVID-19 will not be allowed to have visitors unless the patient’s condition warrants a restricted visit related to the patient outcome.